DataDog/integrations-core/tokumx/README.md

    db.addUser("datadog", "<UNIQUEPASSWORD>", true)
    ```

-4. Verify that you created the user with the following command (not in the mongo shell).
+4. Verify that you created the user with the following command (not in the Mongo shell).

    ```shell
    python -c 'from pymongo import Connection; print Connection().admin.authenticate("datadog", "<UNIQUEPASSWORD>")' | \